ekralc/flircam/README.md

 This is a resource for FiveM that provides a realistic FLIR camera system to be used on helicopters.

+**This is an unfinished project, there's not much of use, but it might be useful to someone.**

 ## Planned Features

 - A fully rotatable and zoomable camera can be attached to any helicopter in any position.